Intellectual property in China: Difficulties

-The enforcement of protection of intellectual property rights is particularly difficult in the PRC.
-Without adequate education with regard to IPRs, there is little awareness that infringement is a crime.
-For example, though the first intellectual property law was drafted in 1982, the first IPR training centre was not established until 1996.

 Sometimes local protectionism may dilute the strength of central legislation or the power of law enforcement.
 For example, local governments might not want to genuinely support the work of copyright protection supervisors.
 It may create obstacles during IPRs investigation and assist local counterfeiters by letting them hide their production lines in safer places.
 When counterfeiters have good connections with local governmental or law enforcement officials, they may find an umbrella for their counterfeiting activity.

 Chinese government-sponsored search-engine Baidu provides links to third-party websites that offer online counterfeit products as well as access to counterfeit hardware and merchandise.
 The Chinese government dominates 70% of its country's search engine revenue and has been called on by US officials to limit the activity of online counterfeiting groups.